 Wales Walking Holidays are walking operators on Offa's Dyke, offering self-led walking holidays along Offa's Dyke Path in either direction, North to South, Prestatyn to Chepstow or South to North, Chepstow to Prestatyn.
 You are assured a personal and professional service.
-Our tour include accommodations (bed and breakfast in walker friendly comfortable establishments), door to door luggage transfers, maps, guide books and our back up service.
-Packed lunches and evening meals can also be organised if desired.
+Our tour include accommodations (bed and breakfast in walker friendly comfortable establishments), door to door luggage transfers, Returnable maps & guide books and our back up service.
+Packed lunches and evening meals can also be organised if desired <Extra charge, Contact us>

 The 177 miles whole trail can be easily completed in about 14-15 days.
 Rest days can be incorporated to your walk if desired.
 In conclusion, we will adapt your itinerary accordingly.

 It is possible to split the walk into two:- North and South sections.